thecodingmachine/kickoff-docker-php/README.md

 # Goal

-This project will help you to start a PHP project with Docker, thanks to some useful make commands.
+This project will help you to setup a PHP project with Docker, thanks to some useful make commands.

+Think of it as a starter kit and update it at your convenience.

 # Prerequisites